awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-softwaresettings.md

     AWS_REGION: '`{"Ref" : "AWS::Region"}`'
 ```

 Most Elastic Beanstalk platforms define additional namespaces with options for configuring software that runs on the instance, such as the reverse proxy that relays requests to your application\.
-For more information about the namespaces available for your platform, see one of the following sections:
+For more information about the namespaces available for your platform, see the following:

 + Go –